Acs1987/mcp-workshop-dotnet/docs/00-setup.md

     upstream        https://github.com/Azure-Samples/mcp-workshop-dotnet (push)
     ```

+1. Make sure your forked repository has the "Issues" tab available.
+If it's not, go to "Settings" 👉 scroll down to the "Features" section 👉 tick the "Issues" checkbox.

 1. Move down to the [Set-up MCP Servers](#set-up-mcp-servers) section.

 **👇👇👇 If you'd like to use VS Code on your local machine instead, follow the instruction below.
 The section below doesn't apply to those who use GitHub Codespaces. 👇👇👇**